gomes540/covid-project/README.md

 # Covid-19 ELT Project

-This project consists in create a Data Lake and a Data Warehouse extracting daily data from a Covid-19 API.
+This project consists in creating a Data Lake and a Data Warehouse, extracting daily data from a Covid-19 API.
 It involves technologies that are commonly used in Data Enginnering.
 This repository contains only that Extract and Load part of the ELT, you can look the Transformation part in https://github.com/gomes540/dbt-projects.

 ## Usage